ZhanfanZhou/FakeNews/README.md

 ## The models
 Base models: a naive bayes classifier

 First iteration: a SVM classifier

 * Naive bayes is often used for spam detection, similar to Fake news detection.
 * SVM is a strong baseline for classification problem, it is faster than neural nets in general.
-### SVM hyper-parameters

 ### feature extraction
-The n-gram features are extracted, which results in over 3000 dimensions feature vectors.
-The long articles alleviate the matrix sparsity issue to a certain extent.
+The n-gram features are extracted, which results in over 3000 dimensions feature vectors.The long articles alleviate the matrix sparsity issue to a certain extent.
 To reduce the computation overhead and avoid over-fitting the data, the feature dimension is trimmed.